-SECTION 8.13 ADULT FOSTER CARE FACILITIES
+SECTION 8.12 ADULT FOSTER CARE FACILITIES

-- A. Adult foster care facilities are classified by the number of persons that they serve, according to the below description. - Type A: Adult foster care small group homes serving between seven and twelve persons. - Type B: Adult foster care small group homes serving between thirteen and twenty persons. - Type C: Adult foster care congregate facilities serving more than twenty persons. - B. Adult foster care facilities are subject to the following requirements:
+A. Adult foster care facilities are classified by the number of persons that they serve, according to the below description.

+Type A: Adult foster care small group homes serving between seven and twelve persons.

+Type B: Adult foster care small group homes serving between thirteen and twenty persons.

+Type C: Adult foster care congregate facilities serving more than twenty persons.

+B. Adult foster care facilities are subject to the following requirements:

-Table 8.13.B.
-Adult Foster Care Facility Requirements Α В С A site plan, prepared in accordance with Article 15, Site Plan Review, must be submitted. х x х A separate drop-off and pickup area is required adjacent to the main building entrance, located off of a public street and the parking access lane, and must be of sufficient size so as to not create congestion on the site or within a public roadway. х x The subject parcel must meet the minimum lot area requirements for the zoning in which it is located, provided there is a minimum site area of two thousand sq. ft. per adult, excluding employees and or caregivers. х х х The parcel is maintained in a manner that is consistent with the character of the neighborhood. х x х One off-street parking space per employee or caregiver, plus one visitor parking space must be provided. x x x Appropriate licenses with the State of Michigan must be maintained. x x x The building must meet all design standards for the underlying zoning district. x x x Such facilities may include multi-purpose recreational rooms, kitchens, and meeting rooms.
-Such facilities may also include medical examination rooms and limited space for ancillary services for the residents of the facility, such as barber and beauty facilities. x
+Table 8.12.B.
+Adult Foster Care Facility Requirements А В С A site plan, prepared in accordance with Article 15, Site Plan Review, must be submitted. х х x A separate drop-off and pickup area is required adjacent to the main building entrance, located off of a public street and the parking access lane, and must be of sufficient size so as to not create congestion on the site or within a public roadway. Х x The subject parcel must meet the minimum lot area requirements for the zoning in which it is located, provided there is a minimum site area of two thousand sq. ft. per adult, excluding employees and or caregivers. х x The parcel is maintained in a manner that is consistent with the character of the neighborhood. х х x One off-street parking space per employee or caregiver, plus one visitor parking space must be provided. х x Appropriate licenses with the State of Michigan must be maintained. x х x The building must meet all design standards for the underlying zoning district. х х x

+Such facilities may include multi-purpose recreational rooms, x kitchens, and meeting rooms.
+Such facilities may also include medical examination rooms and limited space for ancillary services for the residents of the facility, such as barber and beauty facilities.

-SECTION 8.14 CHILD CARE FACILITIES
+SECTION 8.13 CHILD CARE FACILITIES

 - A. Child care facilities are classified by the State by the number of children that they serve and the facility where they are located, according to the below definitions. - 1.
-Child day care centers: A facility, other than a private residence, where more than one child is received for care and supervision, unattended

-- by a parent or legal guardian, except children related to an adult member of the family. - 2.
-Child family day care home: A private residence where six or fewer children are received for care and supervision, unattended by a parent or legal guardian, except children related to an adult member of the family.
-A family day care home is considered a residential use of parcel.
+Child day care centers: A facility, other than a private residence, where more than one child is received for care and supervision, unattended by a parent or legal guardian. - 2.
+Child family day care home: A private residence where six or fewer children are received for care and supervision, unattended by a parent or legal guardian, except children related to an adult member of the family residing in the home.
+A family day care home is considered a residential use of a parcel.
 The total number of children receiving care may be modified when increased capacity, as defined herein, is granted by the State. - 3.
-Child day care home: A private residence where between seven and twelve children are received for care and supervision, unattended by a parent or legal guardian, except children related to an adult member.
+Child group day care home: A private residence where between seven and twelve children are received for care and supervision, unattended by a parent or legal guardian, except children related to an adult member of the family residing in the home.
 The total number of children receiving care may be modified when increased capacity, as defined here, is granted by the State. - 4.
 Increased capacity.
 The addition of one child in a family day care home and two children in a group child day care home when granted by the State of Michigan in accordance with Act 116 of 1973, as amended. - B. The following regulations apply to child day care centers, family day care homes, and child group day care homes.